 GLH indicates the approximate time (in hours) that the learner will be supervised during any teaching, learning or assessment activities.
-We have worked with people who are experienced in delivering engineering qualifications to determine what content needs to be taught and how long it will take to deliver.
+We have worked with people who are experienced in delivering health and social care qualifications to determine what content needs to be taught and how long it will take to deliver.